bibicadotnet/microsoft-edge-debloater/README.md

 > **Note:** This guide helps you remove unnecessary features from Microsoft Edge while preserving essential functions like sync, extensions, and security settings.

 ### Steps will be executed sequentially as follows:

-1. Install or update Edge Stable (the stable version) from Microsoft
-2. Prevent Edge from auto-updating via the registry
-3. Remove Edge's automatic update tasks:
-   - `MicrosoftEdgeUpdateBrowserReplacementTask`
-   - `MicrosoftEdgeUpdateTaskMachineCore`
-   - `MicrosoftEdgeUpdateTaskMachineUA`
+- Automatically and silently install Microsoft Edge
+- Completely disable automatic updates and background processes of Edge
+- Delete scheduled tasks created by Edge
+- Still allow manual updates from within the Edge interface (`edge://settings/help`)
-4. Remove unnecessary Microsoft Edge features, keeping only essential functionalities such as:
+- Remove unnecessary Microsoft Edge features, keeping only essential functionalities such as:
    - Data Sync
    - Auto Page Translate
    - Favorites Bar